Man allegedly kills wife on Alaska cruise

 A witness saw Manzanares drag his wife's body toward the balcony of the ship, then bring her back into their cabin shortly after, according to the FBI.

-"She would not stop laughing at me," Manzanares told the witness when asked what happened to his wife, according to the FBI.
+"She would not stop laughing at me," Manzanares told the witness when asked what happened to his wife,according to the FBI.
 It did not identify the witness.

 While investigators searched him, Manzanares said "my life is over," according to the FBI.